brunocfnba/docker-training/README.md

 8. Start your new set of containers and check your NodeJS application is running accordingly on the web browser.

 9. Stop and remove your container system.

+### Module Extra - Docker on IBM Bluemix

+Since you already know everything about containers, it's time to bring it to the cloud.

+1. Go to [Bluemix](www.bluemix.net) and create a new account in case you don't have one.

+2. Click [here](https://console.ng.bluemix.net/docs/containers/container_cli_cfic_install.html) and follow the steps to set up the tools to access and interact with containers within Bluemix.

+3. With all set, check you can view your images in Bluemix using `bx ic images`.

+4. Download the *brunocf/counter* image from Docker Hub in Bluemix.
+Use the `bx ix cpi` command.
+Check out this [link](https://console.ng.bluemix.net/docs/containers/container_images_adding_ov.html#container_images_adding_ov) for command details.

+5. Check that the new image is there and then run it.
+Name the new container 'counter'.

+6. Check the container logs to make sure it's working.

+7. Stop and the remove the container.
+Since you are working in a remote environment, it might take a while before the container actually stops.

+8. Now go to your *docker-micro* directory on your local machine and build the Dockerfile in Bluemix.

+9. When done, create a new volume and call it 'pyvolume'.
+Check it was created by listing them (`bx ic volumes`).

+10. Start a new container using the pymicro image you built.
+This time make sure to use the new volume you created and map it to '/home/pyuser/myvolume'.

+11. Add any file to your volume using `bx ic cp <your file> <container name>:/home/pyuser/myvolume`.

+12. Access the container using `bx ic exec` to make sure your copied file is there.

+13. Since we are in the cloud, we can't test our API using 'localhost', you need to request a new IP address.

+14. Bind your new IP to your container and make sure that happened ok by issuing `bx ic ps -a`

+15. Test your API, go to \<your ip\>:\<your exposed port\>/myservice/list to make sure it's working.

+**That's great now let's move to the last part of our training**

+16. Set up your environment so you can run native docker commands in Bluemix.
+Run `bluemix login`, provide your credential and select your workspace.

+17. Run `bx ic init`, and set the environment variables in your machine.
+After set them when running `docker images` you should be able to view your images in Bluemix and not the local ones.
+If that's true, you made it!

+18. Now run your docker-compose command to start the python mongo environment on Bluemix using the `docker-compose` command.